 Videos in Google Search Results

 Google shows movies hosted on websites across some Google searches.
 Videos may be proven inside the ordinary search, in video search effects, Google Images, and Google Discover.
 People need to see movies, so Google offers them an unmistakable look for sure sorts of questions.
-To advantage visibility in those many Google search services, it’s essential to apply video-established facts.
-This is structured data that tells Google statistics about the video to help Google better understand the video to rank it well.
+To gain visibility in those many Google search services, it’s essential to apply video-established facts.
+This structured data tells Google statistics about the video to help Google better understand the video and rank it well.

 Structured Data is Not Enough

-Google up to date its Video SEO Search Central help page.
-It delivered more excellent pointers for a way to help Google rank your videos.
-It doesn’t matter if the video is embedded to your web page and hosted on YouTube, and following those instructions will help Google rank the one’s movement pictures inside the search results.
+Google is up to date on its Video SEO Search Central help page.
+It delivered more excellent pointers to help Google rank your videos.
+It doesn’t matter if the video is embedded in your web page and hosted on YouTube, and following those instructions will help Google rank the one’s movement pictures inside the search results.

 Give Your Videos Maximum Exposure

-Google’s hints for video SEO states that the video must be available on a public internet web page.
-However, that video search engine optimization (paperwork that proves or supports something) has been up to date with more statistics meant to improve the chances that a video has more (being talked about a lot on TV, online, etc.) in Google search.
-Now it’s not (good) enough that the video is displayed on a public net page.
-Google is now recommending that the video be given its own net web page (in almost the same way) to something internet page the video is now hosted on.
+Google’s hints for video SEO state that the video must be available on a public web page.
+However, video search engine optimization (paperwork that proves or supports something) has been up to date with more statistics meant to improve the chances that a video has more (being talked about a lot on TV, online, etc.) in Google search.
+It’s not (good) enough that the video is displayed on a public net page.
+Google is now recommending that the video be given its own net web page (in almost the same way) to an internet page on which the video is now hosted.

 How to Deal with New Dedicated Video Pages?

 Google doesn’t offer recommendations on setting up the committed video web page so that it doesn’t seem like a skinny web page.
-And Google also doesn‘t provide guidance on how to hyperlink it up so that Google can discover it.
-One possible answer is to create a video XML sitemap record, and that way, the dedicated video page is hidden from users, however (able to be seen) through Google.
+And Google also doesn‘t provide guidance on how to hyperlink it so that Google can discover it.
+One possible answer is to create a video XML sitemap record; that way, the dedicated video page is hidden from users (able to be seen) through Google.